PPMTF/PPMTF/data/FS/README.txt

-This is a directory of FS (Foursquare Dataset).
+This is a directory of FS (Foursquare dataset).